The roles of physicians and health insurers

 Part four of our series Healthcare from First Principles

 If the patient is the ultimate beneficiary of healthcare, then a healthcare system should exist, first and foremost, to address the patient’s needs.
 Right?

 Medical workers, hospitals, health insurers, and pharmaceutical companies make up most of healthcare systems.
 But how does one map from patient’s needs to healthcare institutions?

-I believe that one should use the elements that shape the patient’s needs as a guide.
+I believe that the elements that shape the patient’s needs are a useful guide for understanding why healthcare is the way it is.
 I have put forward there that these elements are helplessness without others, uncertainty as to when, uncertainty about success, and chance of relevant losses.